 For refugee and immigration lawyers

-If my clientís claim is expedited, how many hours of work will be paid for by Legal Aid Ontario?
+1. If my client's claim is expedited, how many hours of work will be paid for by Legal Aid Ontario?

-LAO has introduced a 10‑hour expedite certificate for preparing the Basis of Claim and any submissions or evidence counsel may send to the RPD in support of the claim.
-As expedite processing will be paper based, there is no preparation for hearing or attendance at a hearing so hearing tariff hours do not apply.
+LAO provides 10‑hour expedite certificates to cover the cost of preparing the Basis of Claim and any submissions or evidence counsel may send to the Refugee Protection Board (RPD) in support of the claim.
+As expedite processing is paper‑based, there is no preparation for or attendance at a hearing so hearing tariff hours do not apply.

-The same disbursements currently available to you with the BOC seven‑hour certificate will continue to be available to you on expedite matters.
+The same disbursements currently available to you by the seven‑hour BOC certificate will continue to be available to you on expedite matters.

-The client requests legal aid coverage for an expedite claim by contacting the Client Lawyer Service Centre at 1‑800‑668‑8258.
-LAO will issue a 10‑hour expedite certificate for BoC preparation and preparation of supporting documents.
-Counsel will fax the BoC to LAO as per the usual process.
+The client requests legal aid for an expedite claim by contacting the Client Lawyer Service Centre at 1‑800‑668‑8258.
+LAO will issue a 10‑hour expedite certificate for BC and supporting documents preparation.
+Counsel will submit the BOC to LAO as per the usual process.

-What happens if, after I obtain an expedite certificate, the matter proceeds by way of full hearing?
+4. What happens if, after I obtain an expedite certificate, the matter proceeds by way of a full hearing?

-If a matter for which you have a 10‑hour certificate goes to a full hearing, please fax the Notice of Hearing to LAO using the GTA fax number (416-598-0558) and request a six‑hour hearing preparation and attendance at hearing authorization.
+If a matter for which you have a 10‑hour expedite certificate goes to a full hearing, please upload the Basis of Claim form and Notice to Appear in the lawyer portal and request a six‑hour hearing preparation and attendance authorization.
 The six‑hour authorization will be added to your 10‑hour certificate.

-Counsel can request that LAO add a six‑hour authorization for hearing preparation if necessary to safeguard the best interest of the client by contacting his/her panel officer.
+Counsel can request that LAO add a six‑hour authorization for hearing preparation if necessary to safeguard the interests of the client by uploading a request in the lawyer portal.